 When you are looking for a mattress topper for arthritis, go for the ones that are made from materials that are known to provide good pressure relief, such as memory foam or natural latex.

-Many sufferers of arthritis find that their symptoms are worse when they are overheated, so a topper that helps to regulate body temperature can be very beneficial.
+Many sufferers of arthritis find that their symptoms get worse during hot weather, so a mattress topper that helps to regulate body temperature can be very beneficial.
 Unfortunately, not all mattress toppers are created equal in this regard.

 Some materials, such as memory foam, have poor cooling properties and can actually make arthritis symptoms worse.
 Other materials, such as natural latex or gel-infused memory foam, are much better at regulating temperature and can help to provide relief from arthritis pain.